Skip to content

 When starting out, with C3 it’s natural to use compile-run to try things out.
 For larger projects, the built-in build system is recommended instead.

-The compile-run command works same as compilation, but also immediately runs the resulting executable.
+The compile-run command works the same as normal compilation (via compile, build, etc), but also immediately runs the resulting executable.

 Terminal window